-Within 10 calendar days of being notified of ineligibility, the applicant must notify the Tenant Selection Office in writing to request an informal review.
-Upon receipt of the written notification, the Tenant Selection Supervisor will schedule a meeting, if applicable, at a time of mutual convenience to reconsider the determination.
-If the applicant is still not satisfied with the determination made, the request will then be forwarded to the Hearing Officer who will send a letter confirming the hearing date and time within 10 calendar days from the receipt of the request from the Tenant Selection Office.
+Within 10 calendar 15 business days days of being notified of ineligibility, the applicant must notify the Tenant Selection Office in writing to request an informal review.
+Upon receipt of the written notification, the Tenant Selection Supervisor will schedule a meeting, if applicable, at a time of mutual-convenience to reconsider the determination.
+If the applicant is still not satisfied with the determination made, the request will then be forwarded to the Hearing Officer who will send a letter confirming the hearing date and time within 10 calendar days 15 business days from the receipt of the request from the Tenant Selection Office.